Full Swiss National Bank Meeting Schedule for 2018

-Serious investors always take the time to find out the dates upon which any important economic news release is likely to be made.
-The availability of economic calendars on many websites makes it easy for traders to obtain the essential facts that they need to know about which data releases are scheduled to be made on a given date and therefore they will be able to plan in advance what their trading strategy is going to be at that time.
-Any investor knows that there will be a lot more volatility in the financial markets shortly before the time of a scheduled financial news release and therefore they need to decide whether they are going to place a trade at this riskier but potentially advantageous time or whether they are going to avoid entering the market until the volatility has subsided once the outcome of the release is known.
-The economic calendar outlines all of the most important dates throughout the year upon which announcements are scheduled to be made.
-Some of these events have more impact upon asset prices than others, but one of the most important is the SNB meeting and being aware of when these events are going to be held is very beneficial to any Forex investor who wants to adopt an informed strategy.
+Serious investors always take the time to find out the dates on which any important economic news release is likely to be made.
+The availability of economic calendars on many websites makes it easy for traders to obtain the essential facts that they need to know about which data releases are scheduled to be made on a given date, and they will therefore be able to plan in advance what their trading strategy is going to be at that time.
+Any investor knows that there will be a lot more volatility in the financial markets shortly before the time of a scheduled financial news release, and therefore they need to decide whether they are going to place a trade at this riskier but potentially advantageous time, or whether they are going to avoid entering the market until the volatility has subsided once the outcome of the release is known.
+The economic calendar outlines all of the most important dates throughout the year on which announcements are scheduled to be made.
+Some of these events have more impact on asset prices than others, but one of the most important is the SNB meeting, and being aware of when these events are going to be held is very beneficial to any Forex investor who wants to adopt an informed strategy.

 What is the SNB?

-The SNB is the Swiss National Bank which is responsible for conducting Switzerland’s monetary policy decisions.
-Acting as an independent central bank, the SNB acts in accordance with the country’s interests with its main goal being to ensure stability of prices while taking into account recent developments in the world economy.
+The SNB is the Swiss National Bank, which is responsible for conducting Switzerland’s monetary policy decisions.
+Acting as an independent central bank, the SNB acts in accordance with the country’s interests, with its main goal being to ensure stability of prices while taking into account recent developments in the world economy.
 The SNB is charged with creating an environment that is conducive to economic growth.
 There are two head offices of the SNB, one located in Zurich and the other in Berne.
 There are also representative SNB offices located in St Gallen, Lugano, Lucerne, Lausanne, Geneva and Basel.
-As well as this, there are 14 agencies which are operated by the nation’s cantonal banks which help in securing the country’s money supplies.
+As well as this, there are 14 agencies that are operated by the nation’s cantonal banks, which help in securing the country’s money supplies.

 The SNB is responsible for stabilising prices by making monetary policy decisions and adjusting interest rates in accordance with the current financial climate.
 They are also responsible for implementing monetary policy and steering liquidity in the money markets, intervening in the Forex market as and when required to influence existing monetary conditions.
 The SNB also issues Swiss banknotes and manages assets and currency reserves to ensure room for manoeuvre in any monetary policy decisions.
 The Swiss National Bank creates and implements the regulatory framework of the country’s financial sector, overseeing key financial market infrastructures and cooperating in international monetary assistance.